vishalkSimplify/trino/docs/src/main/sphinx/connector/vertica.md

 ## Table functions

-The connector provides specific {doc}`table functions </functions/table>` to access PostgreSQL.
+The connector provides specific {doc}`table functions </functions/table>` to access Vertica.

-(postgresql-query-function)=
+(vertica-query-function)=

 ### `query(varchar) -> table`

 The `query` function allows you to query the underlying database directly.
-It requires syntax native to PostgreSQL, because the full query is pushed down and processed in PostgreSQL.
+It requires syntax native to Vertica, because the full query is pushed down and processed in Vertica.
 This can be useful for accessing native features which are not available in Trino or for improving query performance in situations where running a query natively may be faster.

+The native query passed to the underlying data source is required to return a table as a result set.
+Only the data source performs validation or security checks for these queries using its own configuration.
+Trino does not perform these tasks.
+Only use passthrough queries to read data.

 ```{include} query-passthrough-warning.fragment
 ```